riazenelaj/library-management-system/README.md

-# library-management-system
-This repository contains a full-stack Library Management System built with Java (Spring Boot) for the backend and React for the frontend.
-It includes REST APIs for managing books, authors, and reviews, along with a user-friendly interface to interact with the system.
+# 📚 Library Management System

+This is a full-stack Library Management System built as a training project.
+It combines:

+- **Backend**: Java & Spring Boot REST API for managing books, authors, and reviews
+- **Frontend**: React application for interacting with the system through a simple user interface

+Each subfolder contains its own `README.md` with setup and usage details.